soonick/soonick.github.io/_drafts/2020-04-22-authorization-and-identity-management-with-aws-ami.md

 When AWS validates if an Entity has the correct permissions to perform an action, it will `OR` all the statements in all the policies attached to that Entity.

-Let's now look into statements.
 A statement looks like this:

 ```js
 {